 For those of you thinking about acquiring a Bernedoodle dog, you’ve definitely seen some type of unusual cryptic letters before the word Bernedoodle like F1 Bernedoodle or F2B Bernedoodle.
-So what does F1 Bernedoodle and F2B Bernedoodle imply?
+So what does an F1 Bernedoodle or F2B Bernedoodle imply?
 Well, these numbers and letters stand for a particular Bernedoodle generation which influences the genetic makeup of the dog.

-Since the Bernedoodle is a cross between the Bernese Mountain Dog and Poodle, the percent of Poodle as well as Bernese Mountain Dog can vary in between each generation.
+Since the Bernedoodle is a cross between the Bernese Mountain Dog and Poodle, the percentage of Poodle as well as Bernese Mountain Dog can vary between each generation.
 In this short article, we will break down what these phrases mean which will help you choose from the best Bernedoodle Generations!

 If you’re thinking of buying a Bernedoodle puppy, we recommend two breeders: PuppySpot and Premier Pups.
-Premier Pups is offering our blog readers $250 a new Bernedoodle puppy with coupon code WLD250.
+Premier Pups is offering our blog readers $250 off a new Bernedoodle puppy with coupon code WLD250.

 We also created a video to help explain the Bernedoodle Generations if you prefer to watch something:

 Bernedoodle Generations Terminology

 Comprehending the Bernedoodle Generations terminology is absolutely necessary, and fairly straightforward once you understand what the letters and numbers mean.
 For example, we will understand the meaning of an F1B Bernedoodle: